vharsh/digital-credential-plugins/sunbird-rc-esignet-integration-impl/README.md

 # sunbird-rc-esignet-integration-impl

 ## About
 Implementation for all the interfaces defined in esignet-integration-api.
 This libaray is built as a wrapper for [sunbird-registry-system](sunbird-registry-url) service.

-This library should be added as a runtime dependency to [esignet-service](https://github.com/mosip/esignet) for development purpose only.
+This library should be added as a runtime dependency to [esignet-service](https://github.com/mosip/esignet)
-Note: This is not production use implementation.

 ## Configurations required to added in esignet-default.properties